Help find Clive (Cliff) Lancaster Bert Webb (Can You Help page)

 I am not an artist, in fact I cannot draw a decent circle, let alone hope to interpret the artist's intended meaning or thoughts.

-It would add great interest and be of benefit to all viewers, if people with artisitic insight were to generously offer their comments about this mural by e-mail. email@example.com
+It would add great interest and be of benefit to all viewers, if people with artistic insight were to generously offer their comments about this mural by e-mail. firstname.lastname@example.org

 It is becoming increasingly unlikely, but...